AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher types a lesson objective into an AI tool and refines the prompt to demand higher-order thinking.

 This approach rests on the testing effect.
 Roediger & Karpicke (2006) demonstrated that testing is a highly effective learning event.
-Their research showed that pupils who engaged in free recall significantly outperformed those who simply reread the source material.
+Their research showed that learners who engaged in free recall significantly outperformed those who simply reread the source material.
 The act of retrieving information alters the memory itself, making it more durable and easier to access.

 Dunlosky et al. (2013) rated practice testing as having high utility for classroom application.
 They found that low-stakes quizzes benefit learners of all ages and abilities.
 AI provides an efficient mechanism for delivering this strategy.